ecadlabs/taquito/packages/taquito/README.md

 ## Minimal configuration
 ### TezosToolkit instantiation

-The `TezosToolkit` constructor takes at least an RPC URL as a parameter.
+The `TezosToolkit` constructor takes at least one RPC URL as a parameter.
 When instantiating the toolkit with a URL, a default instance of `RpcClient` is created.
 The `RpcClient` class is used to interact with the Tezos network.

 ```ts
 import { TezosToolkit } from '@taquito/taquito';